reactjs/react.dev/content/docs/add-react-to-an-existing-app.md

 ---
-id: installation-existing-app
+id: add-react-to-an-existing-app
-title: Adding React to an Existing Application
+title: Add React to an Existing Application
-permalink: docs/installation-existing-app.html
+permalink: docs/add-react-to-an-existing-app.html
+prev: add-react-to-a-new-app.html
+next: hello-world.html
 ---

 You don't need to rewrite your app to start using React.